 Increased levels of estrogen and testosterone have been demonstrated in both men and women after boron supplementation.
 Both men and women need estrogen and testosterone in different amounts for brain and physical health.
 Our ability to absorb Vitamin D3 decreases with age and having adequate boron in the diet can help the Vitamin D3 ‘last longer’ in the body.
-Low levels of Vitamin D3 is associated with bone problems, mood issues, pain, fatigue as well as weight problems.
+Low levels of Vitamin D3 are associated with bone problems, mood issues, pain, fatigue as well as weight problems.

 (4) Boosts magnesium absorption

-Magnesium deficiency is very common and it is due to poor quality soil thus poor quality food.
-Magnesium plays a role in mood, sleep, muscle function, and heart health
+Magnesium deficiency is very common, and it is due to poor quality soil, thus poor quality food.
+Magnesium plays a role in mood, sleep, muscle function, and heart health.

 (5) Reduces levels of inflammatory biomarkers

 ‘Biomarkers’ in lay terms would be blood test results or something that can be measured biochemically.
 C-reactive protein (CRP) is produced by the liver when inflammation is high and is a very common and cheap blood test.
 CRP should be lower than 1.0 mg/L. Inflammation is like stress and causes a whole host of problems from cardiovascular disease, obesity, depression, and pain.
-There are many lifestyle changes that can be adopted to lower inflammation which would be a whole blog post all of its own.
+There are many lifestyle changes that can be adopted to lower inflammation, which would be a whole blog post all of its own.

 (6) Raises levels of endogenous antioxidant enzymes

 Anti-oxidants help to mop up or scavenge free radicals in the body.
-Free radicals damage cells and DNA and are associated with aging and certain types of illness.
+Free radicals damage cells and DNA, and are associated with aging and certain types of illness.
 Free radicals kill bacteria and viruses, so they are important in the body, but in the right amount.
 Exogenous antioxidants would be Vitamin C or E, something you take in from outside.
 Our bodies make their own anti-oxidants which are more powerful than the ones we take in.
 Superoxide dismutase (SOD), catalase, and glutathione peroxidase are examples.
 Interestingly there is a link between low levels of catalase and greying hair.

 (7) Improves brain function